ammarhakim/gkyl-doc/source/postgkyl/commands/ev.rst

    pgkyl two-stream_elc_0.bp ev 'f[0] 2 /'

-This can be also combined with the fact that ``ev`` can access dataset metadata as long as they are included (which is a new feature in Gkeyll introduced in January 2021).
+This can also be combined with the fact that ``ev`` can access dataset metadata as long as they are included.
 An example of this can be plotting number density from a fluid simulation (Gkeyll outputs mass density).

 .. code-block:: bash

    pgkyl 5m_fluid_elc_0.bp ev 'f[0][0] f[0].mass /' plot

-Note that on top of dividing by mass, only the first component, which corresponds to density, was selected.
-This can be easily extended to apply on multiple datasets and create an animation using the :ref:`pg_cmd_animate` command
+Note that only the first component, which corresponds to density, was selected on top of dividing by mass.
+This can be easily extended to apply to multiple datasets and create an animation using the :ref:`pg_cmd_animate` command

 .. code-block:: bash

-   pgkyl '5m_fluid_elc_[0-9]*.bp' ev -g 'f[:][0] f[:].mass /' animate
+   pgkyl '5m_fluid_elc_[0-9]*.bp' ev 'f[:][0] f[:].mass /' animate

 The capabilities are not limited to operations with float factors.
 As an example, ``ev`` can be used to visualize differences